Bijman/srb2srv/README.md

 - Runs on Linux, macOS and Windows (Git Bash).

 # Dependencies
-- GNU Coreutils,
+- Basic system utilities like GNU Coreutils, BusyBox or macOS out-of-the-box system utilities,
 - Bash or any POSIX compliant shell,
 - Findutils,
 - Curl,
+- Gawk,
-- Gawk.
+- Ncurses.

 Additionally, Windows users need to have installed Git Bash to run this script.